 Defined broadly, the segment can also include recommendation algorithms to identify relevant learning opportunities or chatbots to provide responsive support to students.
 Such innovations are also supported by a wide-range of applications within the educational software space to make learning more engaging, including extended learning environments into workflows through augmented reality or integration with collaboration tools like Slack.

-Effectively training DoD and other national security personnel in all corners of the globe across a wide-variety of missions has always been an important challenge – one that is now more critical than ever in the face of rapidly changing demands on the workforce and the integration of new technologies at a more rapid pace.
+Effectively training US Department of Defense (DoD) and other national security personnel in all corners of the globe across a wide-variety of missions has always been an important challenge—one that is now more critical than ever in the face of rapidly changing demands on the workforce and the integration of new technologies at a more rapid pace.
 Emerging technologies require continuous up-skilling and re-skilling of the workforce, a reality already driving innovation in corporate settings.
 In addition, the education technology sector has received additional focused attention and investment in the wake of the COVID-19 pandemic as so much work and learning became at least temporarily remote.

 Additive manufacturing, commonly known as 3D printing, continues to see rapid advancement, particularly in terms of an ever increasing number of printable materials as well as printing processes.
 The scale of what can be printed, at what price, and at what quality are all seeing continued improvement with numerous potential applications for defense and national security.
 Indeed, novel printing processes enable new shapes and structures impossible to manufacture through traditional reductive techniques.